 With so many possibilities, you could plan a lifetime of ski holidays and never see the same resort twice – so scout out the different options to find the one that’s best for you.
 Travelling in a large group, for example, will be better in some resorts than others; similarly, check out the family-friendliness of the resort if you’re travelling with kids.
 As a rule of thumb, first timers should stick to more established resorts, where there’ll be plenty of instructors to get you going.

-Sort your insurance
+Sort out your insurance before you go

 Travel insurance is a smart idea whenever you’re heading away – but when it involves an activity like skiing, it’s an absolute must.
 When you get your travel insurance with Aviva, you can add winter sports cover – so that if something does go wrong, you’ll be looked after.